TIBCOSoftware/Augmented-Reality/docs-src/content/en/docs/getting-started/_index.md

 ### TIBCO Connectivity
 - TIBCO Cloud™ Messaging Implementation, [Details](../packages-and-samples/cloud-messaging/)<br>
   Cloud messaging for reliable and secure data distribution in real-time with Enterprise Data from and to AR-Devices.
+- TIBCO Cloud™ Nimbus® Connectivity, [Details](../packages-and-samples/cloud-nimbus/)<br>
+  Define, Simplify, and Share Business Processes and Instruction Guides in Minutes - without any special technical notation or IT involvement.

 ## Roadmap
 upcoming Samples and Packages provided by TIBCO TIBCO Labs™ Project Augmented Reality.

-- TIBCO Cloud™ Nimbus® Connectivity<br>
-  Define, Simplify, and Share Business Processes and Instruction Guides in Minutes - without any special technical notation or IT involvement.
 - TIBCO Cloud™ Live Apps Connectivity<br>
   Low-code app development to quickly build, deploy, and innovate, and can be used in AR to take action on Cases.
 - TIBCO Rendezvous® Connectivity<br>